COURSE ONLY DATES & FEES

 Due to Lite Regal Educations Links with UK Law firms there are a few limited places for students to do an Internship with a leading UK LAW Firm.
 The Internship will only be available in London.
 Thus if a Student has Cambridge as their Campus they will have the unique opportunity to be an Intern in a London Law Firm.

-The Duration of the Internship is Either 1 week or 2 Weeks, Students will Work every day 9am to 5pm in a London Law Firm and put their International Law and Law Knowledge to Use and be and be shadowed by a Lawyer.
+The duration of the Internship is Either 1 week or 2 Weeks, Students will Work every day 9am to 5pm in a London Law Firm and put their International Law and Law Knowledge to Use and be and be shadowed by a Lawyer.

 Lite Regal will organise full board and Accommodation during the Students Internship.